en

 Iwasaki Castle in Nisshin city.
 Image via japanvisitor.com

-It is a bit difficult to get to by public transport but if you are a history lover you will enjoy the visit.
-It is a reconstructed castle that was significant as a strategic point during the “Warring States” Period.
-But once the castle completed its mission, it was abandoned to its fate.
-In the area there is also a local history museum with ceramics, samurai armor and documents about the history of the castle.
+Iwasaki Castle can be a bit difficult to get to by public transport, but if you are a history lover, It’s definitely worth it.
+This is a reconstructed castle that was significant as a strategic point during the “Warring States” Period.
+However, once the castle served it’s purpose, it was abandoned.
+There is also a local history museum with ceramics, samurai armor and documents about the history of the castle nearby.

 Iwasaki Castle (岩崎城)